 Field Guide of Wilderness & Rescue Medicine

 SOAP Note Book

-June 5 – 9th, 2021.
-Class will begin at 8:30 a.m. and end at 6:00 p.m. and may occasionally run over by 15 – 20 minutes.
+June 17 – 21.
+Class will begin at 8:30 a.m. and end at 6:30 p.m.
 These days will be long and intense and you must plan time for evening study.
 Try to get a good rest and get personal matters out of the way before the course.

 Meet at 5 Hall Quarry Road in Somesville, ME.
-Look for “WFR” signs.
+Look for “WFR/WEMS” signs.

 Great hiking, mountain biking, rock and ice climbing, cross country skiing and beautiful sunrises can be had minutes away in beautiful Acadia National Park.

-Meals are provided if purchased in advanced.
+There are numerous restaurants and food stores in nearby Bar Harbor (20 min) and Southwest Harbor (10 min).
 Lunch breaks will be provided and we recommend that you bring a lunch.

 There are numerous accommodations in nearby Bar Harbor (20 min) and Southwest Harbor (10 min).
 Camping at Somes Sound Campground is a 5 minute walk.

 Cell service is limited based on your provider.
 No WIFI is available at course site unless you can get data with your cell.